Little-Rock-Tech-Fest/lrtf-web/README.md

 Little Rock Tech Fest
 ==============

-This is the (dev) website for Little Rock Tech Fest
+This is the current website for Little Rock Tech Fest

 https://lrtf-2019.herokuapp.com/